superDross/dotfiles/notes/system_design/scalability.md

 ## Load Balancer

 Public servers of a scalable web service are hidden behind a load balancer.
 This load balancer evenly distributes load (requests from your users) onto your group/cluster of  application servers.
 That means that if, for example, user Steve interacts with your service, he may be served at his first request by server 2, then with his second request by server 9 and then maybe again by server 2 on his third request.

 Every server contains exactly the same codebase and does not store any user-related data, like sessions or profile pictures, on local disc or memory.

-Sessions need to be stored in a centralized data store which is accessible to all your application servers.
+Sessions **needs** to be stored in a centralized data store which is accessible to all your application servers.
 It can be an external database or an external persistent cache, like Redis.
 An external persistent cache will have better performance than an external database.
-By external I mean that the data store does not reside on the application servers.
-Instead, it is somewhere in or near the data center of your application servers.
+By external, I mean that the data store does not reside on the application servers.
+Instead, it is somewhere in or near the data centre of your application servers.

 This pattern is called horizontal scaling.

+Advantages:
+- prevent request going to unhealthy servers
+- prevent overloading resources
+- eliminates a single point of failure

+Disadvantages:
+- LB is a performance bottleneck
+- increase complexity
+- a single load balancer is a single point of failure

+Load balancers can be implemented with hardware or software such as HAProxy.

 ### Simple Explanation